hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

 ### The Build

-The first thing we need is to create a text block.
-I'd never done this before, so I just followed a {{ ext_link(text="video by Sea Lemon", url="https://www.youtube.com/watch?v=XGQ5P8QVHSg") }} on YouTube.
+The first step was to create a text block.
+I'd never done this before, so I just followed {{ ext_link(text="another video by Sea Lemon", url="https://www.youtube.com/watch?v=XGQ5P8QVHSg") }} on YouTube.

 #### Preparing the paper

-First problem: I have A4 paper, but need A5-sized paper.
+First problem: I have A4 paper, but need (roughly) A5-sized paper.
 Solution: Fold them, cut the folded end off.

 {{
     preview_image(